1. What information do I need to register my child for school?

 Our school is named after Francis M. Pomeroy, leader of the pioneer "Mesa Company" which migrated from Paris, Idaho to Mesa in 1877.
 Eighty-three settlers braved the one-thousand mile journey across rough and dangerous country to help tame this desert valley, now home to millions of Americans.
 There is also a street and several businesses in the Mesa area with the Pomeroy name as well.
 (TOP)

 Historically, school district boundaries are established before city boundaries are solidified.
 Mesa Public Schools had serviced the rural area south of the canal long before the City of Chandler formally annexed the land.
-The phenomenon is not uncommon.
 There is at least one Gilbert school in Mesa and several Tempe schools in Phoenix.
-There are five MPS schools in Chandler, all feeding into Dobson High School.
+There are three MPS schools in Chandler, all feeding into Dobson High School.
 Although all East Valley schools have excellent reputations, we are very proud to be a part of the Mesa Public Schools.
 The District's commitment to quality is well known locally and nationally.
 (TOP)

-We are a "traditional" school with self-contained classrooms focusing on the standards set forth by the Arizona Board of Education.
+We are a "traditional" school with self-contained classrooms that follow the Common Core.
+We do have a Montessori School within our Traditional school, both following the Common Core, although how they are administered is different.
 Phonics is taught explicitly through third grade as a cornerstone of the reading program.
 Our overall emphasis in on Reading, Math, and Writing.
 Our hands-on Science curriculum is recognized nation-wide as an excellent integrated foundation in the field.
-Social Studies becomes more prominent at the older grades.
+Social Studies becomes more prominent at the intermediate grades.
 Kids receive weekly instruction from specialists in Library Skills, P.E., Music, and Art (4th-6th).
 (TOP)

-We offer a variety of options for kids after school.
+We offer a variety of options for kids after school...choir, keyboarding, chess, running club, to name a few.
 Some are fee-based programs run by outside groups who contract with us for available space.
 Others are home-grown clubs sponsored by Pomeroy teachers.
-Kids Corner is a fee-based before and after school program that provides daycare for kids 6:30 a.m.-7:30 a.m. and after school up until 6:00 p.m.
-Registration information can be obtained by calling 480-472-7255.
-4th-6th graders can participate in intramural basketball each fall.
-Offered each year is our Video Club.
-Our budding TV anchors meet twice monthly and help put together our morning video announcements as well as creating and editing iMovies.
-The Service Club meets during the school day.
-On Tuesdays, after school 2:15-3:00, choir is offered for those students (Grades 4-6) interested in singing in a group.
+Kids Corner is a fee-based after school program that provides daycare for kids after school up until 6:00 p.m.
+Registration information can be obtained by calling 480-472-7250.
 Those interested in Student Government can be elected to be a class representative for Student Council.
-Student Council meets Mondays after school in the Media Center.
 After school programming is dependent upon personnel with a passion to make things happen.
-We would love to see a myriad of activities...
 (TOP)